ioanam25/class-representation-icl/README.md

 ## Workflow and Usage

 The main workflow consists of three steps.
-Ensure you run them in the specified order:

 ### 1. Precompute Weights

-First, use `precompute_weights.py` to process your dataset and calculate the next token probabilities for each sentence.
+First, use `precompute_weights.py` to process your dataset and calculate the next token (class name) probabilities for each sentence.
 This step is necessary to prepare the data for the subsequent experiments.

 ```bash
 python precompute_weights.py